-The majority of New Balance shoes are good for Plantar fasciitis, but some models need additional “supportwear” to help them deliver the support needed, and the 711 is that type of shoes.
+The majority of New Balance shoes are good for Plantar fasciitis, but some models need additional “support-wear” to help them deliver the support needed, and the 711 is that type of shoes.

 It is great for moving from various moves and positions and has plenty of room in the forefoot.
-It also supports the ball of the foot even through HIIT or workouts that require a lot of jumping.
+It also supports the ball of the foot even though HIIT or workouts that require a lot of jumping.
 Other people have found this shoe to be great for running errands, mall walking, dog walking, booting around town, etc.

 The bottom provides a Cush+ midsole that provides responsive cushioning along with a durable outsole that gives you flex grooves for free movement and extreme flexibility.
 It also has nice torsional stability.

 It’s a nice transitional shoe.
 This is for the everyday person certainly going from the gym to pick up the kids from school and still get that cushioning and comfort.

-RYKA Vida RZX
+Ryka Women’s Vida RZX

-- Plantar Fasciitis, knee pain, balance issues, wide feet (super fit), bunions, narrow feet and ankles.
+- Plantar Fasciitis, knee pain, balance issues, wide feet (super fit), bunions, narrow feet, and ankles.

-The Ryka is a shoe that most Jazzercise teachers swear by, but it’s also suitable for Zumba, aerobic exercises, crossfit, HIIT and strength training workouts, dance, etc.
+The Ryka is a shoe that most Jazzercise teachers swear by, but it’s also suitable for Zumba, aerobic exercises, CrossFit, HIIT and strength training workouts, dance, etc.

 This shoe offers better heel cushioning and hugs your arches providing excellent support for you to train Plantar Fasciitis free.
 The ball of your foot is also going to be protected thanks to the shoe’s underfoot cushioning.

 The Vida has the RZX technology that does features Ultraflex in the forefoot and Re-zorb cushioning in the heel so you’ve got great shock absorption with energy return.

-It’s all resting on a rubber outsole that has strategic flex grooves as well as dance and studio ready pivot points for greater ease of movement.
+It’s all resting on a rubber outsole that has strategic flex grooves as well as dance and studio-ready pivot points for greater ease of movement.

 Revitalize your next workout or get on that dance floor and start grooving in style and comfort with these awesome sneakers from Ryka.

-New Balance MX40V1
+New Balance Men’s Minimus 40v1

 - Plantar Fasciitis, shin splints, knee issues, ball of foot pain.

-People use the 40v1 for squats, deadlifts, crossfit, HIIT, lifting (great heel support and firmness), WOD, barbell exercises, jumping rope, sideways movements, light running (a bit of cushion in the forefoot).
+People use the 40v1 for squats, deadlifts, CrossFit, HIIT, lifting (great heel support and firmness), WOD, barbell exercises, jumping rope, sideways movements, light running (a bit of cushion in the forefoot).

 What that means as far as cushioning goes, you have the maximum cushioning of a traditional athletic shoe, then you have barefoot running, and the New Balance 40 sits right in the middle.

-It’s designed to provide the comfort, durability and traction needed for your toughest workouts that involve running, jumping and strength-based movements.
+It’s designed to provide the comfort, durability, and traction needed for your toughest workouts that involve running, jumping and strength-based movements.

 The Rapid Rebound midsole and 4 mm heel-to-toe drop provide comfort and energy return while running or jumping.

-With a low profile design, a molded external heel counter and Revlite within the heel, the New Balance 40 provides excellent ground control and stability for weight-lifting exercises.
+With a low profile design, a molded external heel counter, and Revlite within the heel, the New Balance 40 provides excellent ground control and stability for weight-lifting exercises.